Woman Bitten by a Serpent

-It was commissioned by the industrialist Alfred Mosselman and first exhibited in the Paris Salon in 1847, where it and Thomas Couture's The Romans in their Decadence were the most commented-upon works.
-Clésinger had modelled his work on a life-cast of Mossellman's mistress, the demi-mondaine Apollonie Sabatier (1822–1890), later Charles Baudelaire's muse.
+It was commissioned by the industrialist Alfred Mosselman and first exhibited in the Paris Salon of 1847, where it and Thomas Couture's The Romans in their Decadence were the most commented-upon works.
+Clésinger had modelled his work on a life-cast of Mosselman's mistress, the demi-mondaine Apollonie Sabatier (1822–1890), later Charles Baudelaire's muse.
 The direct use of a life cast as the basis for a sculpture was highly controversial in the 19th century, particularly in its realism, such as the reproduction of the model's cellulite.
 Clésinger's friend Théophile Gautier orchestrated a response to the art critics' scandalised reviews, ensuring the sculpture's great success.